“Every aspect of marketing is entirely useless unless it produces conversions.” – Jeremy Smith

 So how do you stop the people from hopping from your store to Amazon?
 You reassure your customers by providing those reviews on your website.
 It has recently been identified that 88% of people will consider online reviews, and it’s seen to boost conversions, with one online store receiving an increase of 13% just by offering product reviews.

 The chances are the product you’re offering is spectacular compared to what you can find on Amazon, but that is just no good if the customers don’t trust you!

 6. Your s*** doesn't work

 Thanks to companies like Apple, we have been trained to expect things to just work.
-Not only does it need to work, it needs to be easy to use, and, mobile friendly.
+Not only does it need to work, but it also needs to be easy to use, and, mobile-friendly.

 Get Mobile Ready

 Statistics show that only 56% of small ecommerce businesses have optimized mobile websites, which means, great news for you, you’ve got a way of differentiating yourself, and are likely to see an increase in conversions as 80% of online users access the internet from a mobile or smartphone.